Spectral rigidity of two-dimensional Liouville tori: A microlocal trace formula and noncancellation: Proof of Theorem

-where $Y$ is a compact domain with boundary in $\R^d$.
-In that case, extra care is taken with respect to the boundary, although only small times are considered and compactness simplifies some of the arguments.
-Compactness of $Y$ also eliminates the potential for exponential growth in volume of the geodesic flowout of $\supp f$. \end{rema}

-For $t \geq \inj(\wt X, \wt g)$, $\wt E(t,x,y)$ can be immensely complicated.
-However, if we microlocalize the Hadamard-Riesz parametrix in Theorem~\ref{Berard} away from places where the canonical relation becomes vertical over $\wt X \times \wt X$, we can choose smooth branches of the distance function on $\wt X$ which generate $C_\pm$, together with corresponding FIO amplitudes.
+For $t \geq \inj(\wt X, \wt g)$, $\wt E(t,\wt x, \wt y)$ can be immensely complicated.
+However, we can microlocalize the Hadamard-Riesz parametrix in Theorem~\ref{Berard} away from places where the canonical relation becomes vertical over $\wt X \times \wt X$.
+This is done by choosing smooth branches of the distance function on $\wt X$ which generate $\Lambda_\pm$, together with corresponding FIO amplitudes (see Theorem \ref{parametrix} below).